aespadotto/HHO-PACS/README.md

 make spadotto-magnetostatics/magnetostatics-spadotto
 ```

+After this, the executable 'magnetostatics-spadotto' can be found under 'build/spadotto-magnetostatics'

 The executable 'magnetostatics-spadotto' can be launched specifying several options.
 You can have a look at
 'spadotto-magnetostatics/hho-magnetostatics-sum.cpp' to check the default setting.